Discovering the Network Granger Causality in Large Vector Autoregressive Models: Inferential Methodology

 \section{Inferential Methodology}

-We propose two multiple testing procedures that can control the FDR of discovering the Granger-causal networks, which are based on asymptotic and bootstrap $t$-statistics, respectively.
+We first propose two multiple testing procedures that can control the FDR of discovering the Granger-causal networks.
+They are based on asymptotic and bootstrap $t$-statistics, respectively.
+Then, we introduce robustified version of the first procedure that is valid under arbitrary cross-sectional dependence structure in the model.
 The associated statistical theory is developed in Section \ref{sec:theory}.